safl/chplforpyp-docs/docs/source/basics.rst

 .. note:: Indexing scheme of tuples.

-   - In Python tuple-indexing is 0-based.
+   - In Python, tuple-indexing is 0-based.
-   - In Chapel tuple-indexing is 1-based.
+   - In Chapel, tuple-indexing is 1-based.

 .. note:: Mutability of tuples.

-   - In Python tuples are immutable.
+   - In Python, tuples are immutable.
-   - In Chapel tuples are mutable.
+   - In Chapel, tuples are mutable.

 Arrays
 ~~~~~~

 This section only scratches the surface of Arrays in Chapel.
 The use of arrays and concepts related to them are described in greater detail in the section on data parallelism.

-Since Python does not support arrays within the language a comparison to the widespread and popular array-library NumPy is used as a reference instead.
-The first example below illustrate the creation and iteration over a ``10x10`` array containing 64-bit floating point numbers.
+Since Python does not support arrays within the language, a comparison to the widespread and popular array-library NumPy is used as a reference instead.
+The first example below illustrates the creation and iteration over a ``10x10`` array containing 64-bit floating point numbers.

 +--------------------------------------------------+-+----------------------------------------------------+
 | Python                                           | | Chapel                                             |